zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 Developer documentation is embedded in the Resource Type definition.
 Each Resource Type definition must have documentation on how and when to use the resource in the top-level description property.
 Each property must also include:
  - The overall description of the property including example values.
  - Whether the property is required or optional.
- - If the property is an enum, the value values.

 When setting the description of properties:
  - Unquoted strings are preferred, avoid special characters such as `:`, `{`, `}`, `[`, `]`, `,`, `&`, `*`, `#`, `?`, `|`, `-`, `<`, `>`, `=`, `!`, `%`, `@`, and `\`.
  - Prefix the description with `(Required)`, `(Optional)`, or `(Read Only)`.
- - If an enum, do not add valid values in the description.
+ - If an enum, do not add acceptable values in the description (these are visible in VS Code via Intellisense).
- - Do not specify what the default value of an enum is since this is Recipe dependent.
+ - There are no defaults for enums.
+If the Recipes should assume a value, denote that "the value is assumed to be _____".
  - Denote values using `backquotes`.

 For example, the initial `redisCaches` Resource Type from above must be enhanced with developer documentation: